Leopard-2019/What-Drives-the-Price-of-a-Car/README.md

 <h4 align="center"> Figure 35</h4>
 </p>

-As mentioned above, the splitting data into training and testing sets was done using the train_test_split function as shown below:
+As mentioned above, HoldOut Cross-validation or Train-Test Split was chosen, i.e., the splitting data into training and testing sets was done using the train_test_split function as shown below:

 </br>
 <p align="center">